SenseLogic/CIBYL/README.md

 HTTP
 ```

-If several definitions are provided, the last definition is used.
+When several definitions are provided, only the last provided definition is applied.

-Identifiers in quoted strings or prefixed with `#` aren't replaced.

-## Identifier conversion

 If the `--convert` option is used :
 *   `UPPER_CASE` identifiers are converted to `PascalCase`